Hip · Postless technique

 Throughout the surgery, the surgeon carefully assesses hip motion and joint stability to ensure smooth movement and proper function before completing the procedure.

-Hip arthroscopy is a joint-preserving procedure—it's designed to repair and restore your natural hip, not replace it.
+Hip arthroscopy is a joint-preserving procedure — it’s designed to repair and restore your natural hip, not replace it.

-Surgeon Insights
+Surgeon insights

-Hear from Our Surgeons
+Hear from our surgeons.

-Watch our hip specialists explain arthroscopy, labral tears, FAI, and when surgery is the right choice.
+Our hip specialists explain arthroscopy, labral tears, FAI, and when surgery is the right choice.

 Hip arthroscopy vs. replacement, labral tears, FAI, and the recovery process.

-Explore Full Q&A Guide
+Full Q&A guide

-Surgical Technique
+Surgical technique

-A safer, more comfortable approach using the Pink Hip Kit
+A safer, more comfortable approach using the Pink Hip Kit.

 The Pink Hip Kit is designed to support a postless supine technique for hip arthroscopy.
 Instead of using a traditional perineal post to achieve traction, this system allows the surgeon to safely distract the hip joint using patient positioning and specialized padding.